Identity area

 Scope and content

-These papers include letters to Dawson Turner from members of his family, correspondence between Hudson Gurney and Sir Francis Palgrave, letters from Turner to Gurney, and a few other miscellaneous items.
+These papers comprise letters to Dawson Turner, mainly from members of his family, letters to Hudson Gurney from Sir Francis Palgrave and Dawson Turner, letters to Palgrave from Gurney, and a few other miscellaneous items.

 System of arrangement

-The papers of Dawson Turner, Hudson Gurney, and Sir Francis Palgrave each form a separate section (A–C), and the few additional items of doubtful provenance form a fourth (D).
-The items in sections A–C are grouped by correspondent, letters containing messages from more than one person being placed with the letters of the first writer.
-The letter from James Barber (A1a/1) was inserted after the other papers had been numbered.
+The papers of Dawson Turner, Hudson Gurney, and Sir Francis Palgrave each form a separate section (A, B, and C), and a few items which are not easily assigned to one or other of these heads form a fourth (D).
+The items in sections A–C are grouped byread more

 Conditions of access and use area